lutece-platform/lutece-test-library-lutece-unit-testing/README.md

  **Mock Objects**

-Classes 'Moke *' can create false objects **"Mock Object"** such as requests or HTTP sessions and define parameters to simulate test cases.
+Mock objects from spring-test can be used.
+Some utilities are provided.

-In the example below, a false application containing false identifed user was created to testing a AdminFeature subjected to authentication.
+In the example below, a false application containing false identified user was created to test an AdminFeature subjected to authentication.

 ```

-MokeHttpServletRequest MokeHttpServletRequest request = new ();
+MockHttpServletRequest request = new MockHttpServletRequest( );
-request.registerAdminUserWithRigth (new AdminUser () RIGHT_MY_FEATURE);
+Utils.registerAdminUserWithRigth( request, new AdminUser( ), RIGHT_MY_FEATURE);
-request.addMokeParameters (PARAM_NANE, param_value);
+request.addParameter( PARAM_NANE, param_value );

-MyPluginJspBean instance = new MyPluginJspBean ();
+MyPluginJspBean instance = new MyPluginJspBean( );

-instance.init (request, RIGHT_MY_FEATURE);
+instance.init( request, RIGHT_MY_FEATURE );
-instance.getMyFeature (request);
+instance.getMyFeature( request );

 ```